 It symbolizes a stupa.
 A stupa is a solid structure (no rooms, filled with soil) that Buddhists walk clockwise around chanting their mantra and spinning prayer wheels.

 Here is a photo of a large stupa in India.
 Stupas often contain relics and are used by Buddhists as a place of worship.
 They’re considered to be spiritual monuments.

 Photo of Stupa in Sanchi, India (from Wikipedia).

 Thanks for sharing James!

 This article was posted on Monday, February 13th, 2012 at 3:03 pm and is filed under Bhutan, Buddhist, Countries & Cultures, Customs and Traditions, India, Indonesia, Japan, Nepal, Stupas, Tibet.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Stupas – Buddhist Spiritual Monuments”